 At the beginning of 2018 we launched the next phase of our campaign, which sought to get more plant-based options onto UK trains, and our members and supporters contacted all the various train companies to request change.

-Virgin Trains, East Midlands Trains, Greater Anglia, Grand Central, Crosscountry, Great Western Railway and Hull Trains all provide vegan options since the launch of the campaign.
+Virgin Trains, East Midlands Railway, Greater Anglia, Grand Central, Crosscountry, Great Western Railway and Hull Trains all provide vegan options since the launch of the campaign.

 We are targeting five more train companies and hoping to work with them on improving the vegan menus in the New Year.